SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/time-sheets.md

 <figcaption>Selected timesheets appear in darker blue.</figcaption>
 </figure>

-4. The approved timesheets will have a darker green.
+4. The approved timesheets will have a darker green

 <figure>